 Increased focus on cybersecurity

 Most businesses have been forced to go remote, and thousands of employees have transitioned to work from home overnight – the standard firewall and office security settings are not there to protect employees working remotely.
+To see also : The ultimate guide to optimizing your call center efficiency.
 As online interactions increase, we are also witnessing an increase in cyberattacks such as hacking, phishing, and other threats.

 The FBI has mentioned that they are witnessing a 400% increase in cybercrime reports during the Covid crisis.